parcheesime/data-collection-methods/scraping_101/readme.md

 # 🕸️ Introduction to Ethical Web Scraping

-This repository contains a short 3–4 lesson unit designed to introduce **young adults** to the concepts, ethics, and techniques of web scraping.
+This repository contains a short 3–4 lesson unit designed to introduce **new programmers** to the concepts, ethics, and techniques of web scraping.
 The lessons build on one another: starting with **ethics**, moving into **robots.txt exploration**, then into **basic scraping**, and finishing with **advanced scraping vs. APIs**.

+**note** this tutorial is part of HAck for L.A.
+Data Science CoP, [Create a Guide: Web Scraping issue 130](https://github.com/hackforla/data-science/issues/130#issuecomment-3349383771)
 ---

 ## 📚 Lesson Sequence

 ### Lesson 1: What is Web Scraping & Why Ethics Matter
 **Objective:**
-Students understand what web scraping is, why people do it, and the ethical/legal boundaries.
+What web scraping is, why people do it, and the ethical/legal boundaries.

 **Content:**
-- Define scraping vs. APIs vs. manual data collection.
+- Scraping vs. APIs vs. manual data collection.
-- Discuss positive uses (e.g., research, open data, personal projects) vs. harmful uses (e.g., data theft, crashing servers, copyright violation).
+- Positive uses (e.g., research, open data, personal projects) vs. harmful uses (e.g., data theft, crashing servers, copyright violation).
-- Walkthrough examples:
+- Examples:
   - ✅ *Good*: scraping prices for a personal budget project.
   - ❌ *Bad*: scraping copyrighted books to repost.